MyAlstrom logo

 Best for

 Parents who do not need another long symptom list.
-They need a clearer way to locate the right pathway.
+They need the clearest route into the right concern.

 How to use it

-Start with the system that is most relevant now, then move to the linked hub or article instead of trying to read everything.
+Start with the concern that feels heaviest right now, then move straight to the linked page instead of reading everything.

 Important boundary

-This is an orientation tool.
-It should help you ask better questions, not self-diagnose every future issue.
+This page should help you ask better questions, not self-diagnose every future issue.

 Vision and light sensitivity